smartdev0701/fullstack-data-fetcher/src/pages/instructions.md

 ### Implementation Notes

 - There is an existing graphql query that can be referenced as an example.
 It queries for states and accepts an optional name parameter
-- The graphql queries can be explored and test locally at [graphql](http://localhost:4000/graphql)
+- The graphql queries can be explored and tested locally at [graphql](http://localhost:4000/graphql)

 ## 3. Create a login flow and restrict access to the existing pages when a user is not logged in